NPH Dominican Republic

 Purposefully designed to resemble a small town, our NPH home in the Dominican Republic is situated in the middle of two extremes; poor migrant sugar cane farmer settlements (bateys) and luxury tourist resorts.
 The backdrop of the bateys has enabled our family to truly serve the most vulnerable population, undocumented Haitian workers and their families who are smuggled through the border.

 Beginning in January 2003, the home began with seven children in a rented house in the town of San Pedro de Macoris.
-Today there are now over 200 children living in 12 family-style homes on our own property.
+Today there are nearly 200 children living in 12 family-style homes on our own property.
 Through a benefactor, a large plot of land was purchased and construction began.
 In September 2005, the family moved into their new home.

 The facilities now consist of two school buildings, homes for the children, multi-purpose auditorium, administration building, chapel, central kitchen, volunteer and visitor houses, clinic, two smaller visitor homes and four homes for staff.
 The property also includes various agricultural areas, farm land, a greenhouse, playgrounds, gardens, basketball court and our own baseball and soccer fields.